Kansas City Chiefs vs. Las Vegas Raiders NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Kansas City has two wins against the spread, and is 5-2 overall, at home this year.

-- Kansas City has hit the over twice in seven home games this year.
+- In seven home games this year, Kansas City has hit the over twice.

-- Las Vegas is 3-2 against the spread, and 3-2 overall, in away games.
+- This year in away games, Las Vegas is 3-2 against the spread and 3-2 overall.

-- This season, in five road games, Las Vegas has gone over the total twice.
+- This year, in five away games, Las Vegas has gone over the total twice.

 Powered by Data Skrive.